julietcohen/docker_python_basics/README.md

 docker push ghcr.io/julietcohen/docker_python_basics:0.3
 ```

+4. Run `kubectl get pods` to see if any pods are left hanging from the last run.
+This could be the case if a past run failed to shut down the parsl workers.
+If there are any hanging, delete them all at once (for the specific namespace you're workin with) by running `kubectl delete pods --all -n {namespace}`.

-4. ensure an environment is activated in the terminal that is build from the same `requirements.txt` file as the docker image
+5. ensure an environment is activated in the terminal that is build from the same `requirements.txt` file as the docker image

-5. run the python script for the parsl workflow: `python parsl_workflow.py`
+6. run the python script for the parsl workflow: `python parsl_workflow.py`

 **General Notes:**
 - if run is successful, parsl processes should shut down cleanly.
 If not, you'll need to kill the processes manually